 Mobile-optimize the page to which you're sending people.
-Consumers will be on their phone when scanning the QR code, so they should be brought to a page with a positive mobile experience.
+Consumers will be using their phones when scanning the QR code, so they should arrive at a page with a positive mobile experience.

 Include a CTA that prompts people to scan your QR code.

-Offer a call-to-action (CTA) with the code -- that is to say, tell people what they're supposed to do when they see the code, and what they'll receive if they do it.
+Offer a call-to-action (CTA) with the code — that is to say, tell people what they're supposed to do when they see the code, and what they'll receive if they scan it.
 Not everyone knows exactly what a QR code is, and those that do won't be motivated to scan it unless they're sure there's something worthwhile on the other side.

 Don't limit your QR code to one mobile scanner.

 Don't require a special QR code scanner.
 Your QR code should be app-agnostic so anyone can scan your code with any reader.
 A lower barrier to entry makes success more likely for you and the user.